-Ten ecological Condition Assessments have been carried out at natural areas within the region for the year to date, giving rise to the scheduling of one new KNE to date.
+Twenty new ecological Condition Assessments have been carried out at natural areas within the region giving rise to the scheduling of four new KNEs.
 Landowners are liaised with and are encouraged to actively manage threats to biodiversity, and, where sites meet KNE criteria, landowners will be encouraged to have those sites scheduled as KNEs.